oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/operating-entities/oe01/readme.md

 ### **5.5 Run ```terraform apply```**

-Run terraform plan with the IAM and Network configuration.
+Run ```terraform apply``` with the IAM and Network configuration.
 After its execution the configured resources will be provisioned or updated on OCI.

 ```
 terraform apply \